radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 >[!note]
 >To change the default group, on the Main Control Panel, go to the Zookeeper tab (requires [Expert Mode](01-introduction#expert-mode)).
 Expand radiantone > `<version>` > `<clustername>` > config and select vds_server.conf.
 Modify the value for "encryptedAttributeBlacklistGroupDn" to the full DN that points to the group entry to which the exclusion behavior should apply.

-### Updating Encrypted Attributes
+## Updating Encrypted Attributes

 To update encrypted attributes, the client must connect to RadiantOne via SSL and be authorized (via ACLs) to read and update the attribute and not be in the special [Clear Attributes Only Group](#clear-attributes-only-group).
-When editing entries from the Main Control Panel > Directory Browser tab > selected Universal Directory store, the attributes defined as encrypted are shown in clear as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
+When editing entries from the Main Control Panel > Directory Browser tab > selected RadiantOne Directory store, the attributes defined as encrypted are shown in clear as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
 In this case, the connected user can also update the encrypted attribute if permissions allow for it.

-### Changing an Encryption Key
+## Changing an Encryption Key

 If you need to change the encryption security key, follow the steps below.

 1. Go to Main Control Panel > Directory Namespace tab.

-2. Select the naming context representing the Universal Directory (HDAP) store.
+2. Select the naming context representing the RadiantOne Directory (HDAP) store.

 3. On the right, remove all values from the encrypted attributes list.